BVGEC Board Members

 Don MacDiarmid

-Don recently retired after more than 35 years in the energy industry, both domestically and internationally.
-Starting with 5 years working as a petroleum engineer, Don subsequently trained as a lawyer.
+Don spent more than 35 years in the energy industry, both domestically and internationally, before retiring.
+After 5 years working as a petroleum engineer, Don trained as a lawyer.
 He spent 18 years in private practice with two large national law firms, followed by more than a decade as in-house counsel.
-In addition to supporting a broad range of activities in the upstream and midstream sectors of the oil and gas industry, Don has also worked extensively on the development of independent power projects in Alberta.
+In addition to supporting a broad range of activities in the upstream and midstream sectors of the oil and gas industry, Don also worked extensively on the development of independent power projects in Alberta.

 Don holds a BSc in Chemical Engineering from Queen's University and an LLB from Dalhousie University.

 Don lives with his wife, Ruth, in Calgary.
 They have two grown daughters.
-Don has been involved in numerous community volunteer roles, including several political campaigns, fundraising for university, cancer and kidney charities, coaching junior soccer, and the Inn from the Cold.
-He recently rejoined the Board of the Calgary Centre for Newcomers where he formerly served as Chair.
+Don has been involved in numerous community volunteer roles, including several political campaigns, fundraising for university, cancer and kidney charities, coaching junior soccer, and working at the Inn from the Cold.
+He recently retired from the Board of the Calgary Centre for Newcomers after spending 12 years on that Board, including a term as Chair.

 Joey O’Brien